DFiniteSequence and DFiniteSequenceRing

 Returns

-exception if it could neither prove or disprove positivity.
-If the time runs out, aTimeoutError
+Trueif it is positive,Falseif it is not positive and raises aValueErrorexception if it could neither prove or disprove positivity.
+If the time runs out, aTimeoutErroris raised.EXAMPLES:

 sage: from rec_sequences.DFiniteSequenceRing import * sage: R.<n> = PolynomialRing(QQ) sage: D = DFiniteSequenceRing(R) sage: harm = D([-n-1,2*n+3,-n-2],[0,1]) sage: harm.is_positive() False sage: fac = D([n+1,-1],[1]) sage: fac.is_positive() True